Gene Wood: Announcing

-Wood's first role as a game show announcer came as a substitute on the ABC version of Supermarket Sweep and The Soupy Sales Hour in 1966; three years later, he began a long association with Mark Goodson-Bill Todman Productions, where he worked on Beat the Clock as its announcer from 1969 to 1972; after the departure of the show's host, Jack Narz, Wood then took over as host of Beat the Clock, with Nick Holenreich serving as announcer.
-Wood hosted the 1971–72 season of the short-lived game show Anything You Can Do, which featured teams of men competing against teams of women in stunts similar to Beat the Clock.
-He also appeared as a celebrity panelist on one week of Match Game in 1974.
-By 1976, Wood had become a regular announcer for Goodson–Todman, working as voice-over for many of the company's game shows.
+Wood's first role as a game show announcer came as a substitute on the ABC version of Supermarket Sweep and The Soupy Sales Hour in 1966.
+In 1969, he began working for the first time for Mark Goodson-Bill Todman Productions as the announcer on Beat the Clock.
+Wood also simultaneously hosted the 1971–72 season of the Don Reid-produced Anything You Can Do, which featured teams of men competing against teams of women in stunts similar to Beat the Clock.
+In 1972, Wood left that show and ascended to host of Beat the Clock after the departure of Jack Narz, with Nick Holenreich serving as Wood's announcer.
+The show ended production in 1974.

+Wood then became a regular announcer for Goodson–Todman in Los Angeles, working as voice-over for many of the company's game shows.
 In addition to his role as announcer, he regularly served as a warm-up act for the audiences on these shows, and often performed a series of comedy skits.
+His work in 1974 for Goodson-Todman included Now You See It (CBS, 1974–75) and Tattletales (CBS, 1974–78); he also appeared as a celebrity panelist on one week of Match Game that year.

-Among Wood's most popular jobs was as announcer on the original version of Family Feud.
+Perhaps Wood's most famous role was as announcer on the original version of Family Feud.
 The original version, hosted by Richard Dawson, ran on ABC from 1976 to 1985.
 When Family Feud was revived in 1988 with Ray Combs as host, he announced on that version as well through the 1994–1995 season, during which Dawson returned as host.
+Wood guest-starred as himself during a Feud-themed episode of the ABC sitcom Angie in 1979, and would also be heard as Feud's announcer on a similar episode of the NBC sitcom Mama's Family in 1983.

-Another show for which Wood announced on both the original version and a revival was Card Sharks.
+Wood frequently announced multiple versions of the same show; the next such instance was Card Sharks.
 The show's first incarnation, starring Jim Perry, ran from 1978 to 1981 on NBC, while two concurrent revivals (one on CBS and another in syndication, hosted by Bob Eubanks and Bill Rafferty, respectively) ran from 1986 to 1989.
-He announced for Child's Play from 1982 to 1983.
-Wood announced the first few weeks of Bruce Forsyth's Hot Streak on ABC, before being replaced by Marc Summers.
+Wood also served as the main announcer for Password Plus and Super Password from 1979-82 and 1984-89, respectively;